 Check out this real-world example: In early 2017, an airline employee sent a spreadsheet containing approximately 36,000 employee records home so his wife could help with a formatting problem.

 Based on data from the Ponemon Institute, this single spreadsheet may have cost the company as much as $5.7m.

 How can security leaders solve the problem?

 It’s important security leaders take a holistic approach to data loss prevention (DLP).
 We suggest you…

 Make sure your employees know how to observe best data security practices and they understand how best to secure the data they work with, especially confidential data.
 Top tip: Host refresher courses if necessary.

 Try as much as possible to ensure that your employees don’t feel the need to send work to their personal emails.
 Implement secure file storage platforms they can access from home (SharePoint, GSuite, etc) or a corporate VPN so they can securely access the company network from anywhere.
 You need to strike that happy middle ground between “easy to use but insecure” and “airtight but really disruptive”.

-Choose email security platforms that offer the most complete protection against sending to unauthorized email accounts before it becomes a problem, instead of being left scrambling for a solution in the aftermath.
+Choose email security platforms that offer complete protection against unauthorized email before it becomes a problem, instead of being left scrambling for a solution in the aftermath.
 Find a solution that tracks and logs attempts to send data to a personal email address, and use the metrics to open a conversation with employees about data protection.